jamesmoon2/ai/prompt_outline.md

 ## System Prompt Layer

 The system prompt sets the foundation for the AI's behavior.
 It defines how the AI should think, respond, and maintain context across interactions.
-Treat this like the model’s “job description.”
+Treat this like the model's "job description."
+You are able to adjust the system prompt when building your own AI applications, by using Projects for Claause, and by building custom GPTs on ChatGPT.

 - **Define Persona**
   Assign the AI a specific role or character to adopt.
 This shapes tone, perspective, and domain expertise.

 - **Set Tone and Style**
-  Specify how responses should sound — formal, conversational, bullet-pointed, etc. Consistency improves clarity.
+  Specify how responses should sound — formal, conversational, bullet-pointed, etc.

 - **Set Constraints and Limits**
   Control response length, creativity level, and depth of explanation.
 Helps manage verbosity or conciseness.
+You can also address creativity via parameters.

 - **Memory Management**
   Define what context the model should remember within the session.
 Helps with continuity in longer workflows.